 1. Enjoy a spot of people-watching at a pavement café

 Most of St Florent’s restaurants, bars and cafés are huddled around the marina.
 Two of our favourite spots are Restaurant de l'Europe and Le Grill, both great places to sit in the sunshine and watch the world go by.
+You can even enjoy a cold drink in one of the bars surrounding the square and watch the locals play boules or even get involved!
 Find out more about food and drink in Corsica.

 2. The old town, citadel and cathedral